-California's drought continued in 2015, with rainfall below average and summer and fall temperatures above average.
-County-wide populations of Culex tarsalis were well below average throughout most of our typical peak season (June through September), but increased to well above average in the fall due to unusually high counts in Pittsburg and other waterfront areas.
-The cause of this increase is still undetermined, since we did not find high numbers of larvae present at our usual source locations.
-Culex pipiens counts fluctuated, but were above average early in the season and mostly below average during the typical peak.
-The high Culex tarsalis counts and the presence of West Nile virus prompted several fogging operations in the affected areas.
+California's drought finally abated in 2016, with rainfall slightly above average and summer peak temperatures below average.
+County-wide populations of Culex tarsalis were above average early in the season (August through October.)
+One major larval source in an industrial part of the Martinez waterfront area was identified and treated, significantly reducing our average trap counts.
+Culex pipiens counts fluctuated, but were above average for much of the season.
+High Culex tarsalis counts and the presence of West Nile virus prompted several fogging operations in the affected areas.

-A total of more than 46,000 adult mosquitoes were collected and identified in our random and fixed-location traps in 2015.
+A total of more than 36,000 adult mosquitoes were collected and identified in our random and fixed-location traps in 2016.